wearegiants/Library-Foundation/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 3. Hide current post in list
 4. Keep sticky posts on top of the list
 5. Hide post title
+6. Maximum length of post title
-6. Show post date
+7. Show post date
-7. Show post excerpt
+8. Show post excerpt
-8. Show number of comments
+9. Show number of comments
-9. Excerpt length
+10. Excerpt length
-10. Signs after excerpt
+11. Signs after excerpt
-11. Show posts of selected categories (or of all categories)
+12. Show posts of selected categories (or of all categories)
-12. Show post thumbnail (featured image)
+13. Show post thumbnail (featured image)
-13. Registered thumbnail dimensions
+14. Registered thumbnail dimensions
-14. Thumbnail width in px
+15. Thumbnail width in px
-15. Thumbnail height in px
+16. Thumbnail height in px
-16. Keep aspect ratio of thumbnails
+17. Keep aspect ratio of thumbnails
-17. Try to take the first post image as thumbnail
+18. Try to take the first post image as thumbnail
-18. Only use the first post image as thumbnail
+19. Only use the first post image as thumbnail
-19. Use default thumbnail if no thumbnail is available
+20. Use default thumbnail if no thumbnail is available
-20. Default thumbnail URL
+21. Default thumbnail URL

 = What users said =

+* **Number 1** in [Los 10 widgets de WordPress más prácticos](http://wpdirecto.com/los-10-widgets-de-wordpress-mas-practicos-1860/) by Jorge López on November 13, 2015
 * [How to show recent posts in WordPress blog](http://mayifix.com/how-to-show-recent-posts-in-wordpress-blog.html) by Robin on June 28, 2015
 * **Number 5** in [Best List of Free Recent Posts Widgets for WordPress](http://dotcave.com/wordpress/free-recent-posts-widgets-for-wordpress/) by jerry on November 29, 2014
 * **Number 1** in [Nützlich: Die 10 interessantesten Widgets für Ihre WordPress-Webseite](http://www.drweb.de/magazin/nuetzlich-die-10-interessantesten-widgets-fuer-ihre-wordpress-webseite-50307/) by Andreas Hecht on October 13, 2014